ludstuen90/property_project_ohio/README.md

 # Installing a new instance of this application.
 - Scraping in this application depends on Twisted, which <a href="https://twistedmatrix.com/trac/wiki/Downloads">has a few requirements to install before-hand</a>.
 - Users will need to set up a PostgreSQL database instance, and provide the database parameters to the application via environment variables.
-- Docker: Users will be required to install and start docker to run some scraping applications, such as that of Warren County.
-(This is because this project uses a <a href="https://github.com/scrapy-plugins/scrapy-splash">Scrapy plugin of Splash</a> to scrape some data)

-# Running the application
-- In order to scrape some counties, such as Warren, an instance of Splash must be running.
-This can easily be accomplished through the command `docker run -p 8050:8050 scrapinghub/splash`
-<a href="https://github.com/scrapy-plugins/scrapy-splash">More info here</a>

 # Environment Variables
 The following environment variables are required: